xumzheng/microsoft-graph-docs/api-reference/beta/resources/managedtenants-managementtemplatecollection.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represent a collection of management templates that can be used to configure Microsoft 365 services.
+Represent a collection of [microsoft.graph.managedTenants.managementTemplate](../resources/managedtenants-managementtemplate.md) that are used to define the group of actions and settings for a [microsoft.graph.managedTenants.managedTenant](../resources/managedtenants-managedtenant.md).

 ## Methods
 |Method|Return type|Description|